rodgersxy/wireframing/README.md

 ---

 Each of these elements works together to create a wireframe that is clear, functional, and user-centered.
 By addressing these components early in the design process, you can streamline development and avoid costly revisions.

+## Types of Wireframes

+Wireframes can be categorized into two main types: **Low-Fidelity** and **High-Fidelity**.
+Each type serves a unique purpose in the design process, depending on the stage of development and the level of detail required.

+### 1. Low-Fidelity Wireframes
+Low-fidelity wireframes are simple, basic sketches that outline the structure and functionality of a design.
+They focus on layout and content hierarchy rather than fine details.

+**Characteristics**:
+- Simplistic and quick to create.
+- Typically hand-drawn or made using basic tools like Balsamiq.
+- Use placeholders for images and content (e.g., boxes and "Lorem Ipsum" text).

+**When to Use**:
+- During the brainstorming phase to explore ideas.
+- When presenting early concepts to stakeholders.
+- To focus on overall structure without getting distracted by design details.

+**Example**:
+A black-and-white sketch showing the layout of a homepage with placeholders for the logo, navigation bar, hero section, and footer.

+---

+### 2. High-Fidelity Wireframes
+High-fidelity wireframes are more detailed and closely resemble the final design.
+They include realistic content, fonts, and sometimes interactivity.

+**Characteristics**:
+- Precise and visually polished.
+- Created using advanced design tools like Figma, Adobe XD, or Sketch.
+- Includes actual images, text, and annotations about functionality.

+**When to Use**:
+- After the structure is finalized and approved.
+- When presenting a design for client feedback or testing.
+- To provide developers with a clear guide for implementation.

+**Example**:
+A clickable wireframe showing a detailed product page with styled navigation, product images, descriptions, pricing, and a functioning "Add to Cart" button.

+---

+## Choosing the Right Type of Wireframe

+The type of wireframe to use depends on the project stage and purpose:

+- **Low-Fidelity**: Use when exploring concepts and gathering initial feedback.
+It’s ideal for quick iterations and focusing on structure over design.
+- **High-Fidelity**: Use when the design is nearing completion or ready for client presentation.
+It’s perfect for testing usability and finalizing the look and feel.

+Both types are essential tools in the design process, each contributing to a seamless transition from concept to implementation.